 Esters are named after the name of the carboxylic acid portion of the parent chain.
 They end with a “-oate” suffix.
 They are produced by an acid and alcohol reaction with the removal of molecule water.

 The naming of chemical compounds is often referred to as nomenclature.
-Before we can name a compound which consists of multiple elements.
-Chemical nomenclature is used with written or spoken words to identify a chemical species and allows for a common language of communication among chemists.
+Before we can name a compound, which consists of multiple elements.
+Chemical nomenclature is used to identify a chemical species and allows for a common language of communication among chemists.